pramsey/pramsey.github.io/_posts/2020-04-17-developer-life.md

 And ttmath is arbitrary precision, while we really only need "higher precision".
 JTS just uses a "[double double](https://github.com/locationtech/jts/blob/master/modules/core/src/main/java/org/locationtech/jts/math/DD.java)" implementation, that uses the register space of two doubles for higher precision calculations.

 And ttmath doesn't support big-endian platforms (like Sparc, Power, and other chips), which was the real problem.
-We couldn't go on into the future without support for these niche-but-not-uncommon platfors.
+We couldn't go on into the future without support for these niche-but-not-uncommon platforms.

 And ttmath includes some fancy assembly language that makes the build system more complex.